What Causes Dead Pixels?

 1. Manufacturing Defects

-LCD and OLED panels are built by depositing microscopic thin-film transistors (TFTs) onto a glass substrate under cleanroom conditions.
-Even in the best fabrication facilities, a tiny fraction of transistors are improperly formed, contaminated, or slightly misaligned during deposition.
-These defective transistors may fail immediately, or they may work initially and fail within the first months of use.
+LCD and OLED panels are built by depositing microscopic thin-film transistors (TFTs) onto glass under cleanroom conditions.
+Even in the best facilities, a tiny fraction of transistors come out defective.
+These may fail immediately or fail within the first weeks of use.

 This is why ISO 13406-2 Class II — the standard applied to most consumer monitors — permits up to 2 always-dark and 2 always-bright pixel defects.
-A small manufacturing defect rate is accepted industry-wide and priced into consumer panels.
-Premium brands that advertise zero dead pixel guarantees pay for more rigorous testing and panel rejection at the factory level, which is reflected in their higher prices.
+A small defect rate is accepted industry-wide.
+Premium brands advertising zero dead pixel guarantees pay for more rigorous factory testing, reflected in their higher price.

-If your display arrived with a dead pixel, manufacturing defect is almost certainly the cause.
-Test your display thoroughly within the retailer's return window — this is your strongest position for a no-questions replacement.
+If your display arrived with a dead pixel: test thoroughly within the retailer's return window.
+This is your strongest position for a no-questions replacement.

 2. Physical Impact and Pressure Damage

-Physical damage is the second most common cause — and the only one you can usually trace to a specific event.
+Second most common — and the only cause you can usually trace to a specific event.

-Dropping a phone.
-Pressing too hard on a laptop screen with a cloth during cleaning.
-A monitor impacted during shipping or installation.
-Pressure on the bezel from a too-tight mount.
-All of these can damage the TFT layer, the liquid crystal alignment layer, or the polarizer, killing individual pixels or clusters of pixels near the impact point.
+Dropping a device, pressing hard on a screen during cleaning, or an impact during shipping can damage the TFT layer, liquid crystal alignment, or polarizer — killing individual pixels or clusters near the impact point.

-Impact-caused dead pixels often appear in clusters or radiate outward from a visible crack or pressure point.
-If your device was dropped or struck just before the dead pixel appeared, physical damage is almost certainly responsible — and typically voids warranty coverage for that specific defect.
+Impact-caused dead pixels often appear in clusters or radiate outward from a visible crack.
+If a dead pixel appeared shortly after a drop or knock, physical damage is almost certainly responsible — and typically voids warranty coverage for that defect.

 3. Electrostatic Discharge (ESD)